Skip links

 Capital Campaigns – Wild Futures project and Institute of Science and Learning

-In 2021, the Ottomin Foundation committed $1 million to the Wild Futures project, comprising three new facilities – two world-class wildlife hospitals in Sydney and Dubbo and a state-of-the-art Reptile and Amphibian Conservation Centre at Taronga Zoo Sydney.
-Previously, the Ottomin Foundation has also supported the capital campaign for the Institute of Science and Learning which was opened by the Duke and Duchess of Cambridge in October 2018.
-The building is a living laboratory for conservation, education and scientific investigation, which is committed to facilitating new ways of collaboration, conservation and immersive learning.
+The Ottomin Foundation proudly contributed $1 million to Taronga Zoo’s Wild Futures project, a landmark initiative supporting the development of three major conservation facilities: two state-of-the-art wildlife hospitals located in Sydney and Dubbo, and a dedicated Reptile and Amphibian Conservation Centre at Taronga Zoo Sydney.
+Previously, the Foundation also supported the capital campaign for the Taronga Institute of Science and Learning, which officially opened in 2018.
+This facility serves as a living laboratory for conservation, education, and scientific research—fostering collaboration, innovation, and immersive learning experiences.

 Taronga Institute of Science and Learning